nandhakumar2611/mindx-inventory-docs/docs/salesorders/other-actions.md

 - Select the **checkbox** next to the sales orders you want to mark for deletion.
 - Click the **Delete** button at the right side of the page.

-???
+!!!
 Warning

-     *Please note that if you have already invoiced the sales order, you will not be able to delete it directly.
-To proceed with deleting the sales order, you must first delete the associated invoice.*
+     Please note that if you have already invoiced the sales order, you will not be able to delete it directly.
+To proceed with deleting the sales order, you must first delete the associated invoice.

 ---